azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ### Customer Dataset

 The _customer_ dataset contains of two types of objects that we put in the same container: **customer** and **salesOrder**.
 Wait...two object types in the same container?
-You learned that when dealing with data in a (relational) database, the data should always be normalized and that is best to have one object type in one table!
-"This totally is against that principle", you might think.
+You learned that when dealing with data in a (relational) database, the data should always be normalized and that it's best to have one object type in one table!
+"This is totally against that principle", you might think.

-Yes, you are right.
+Yes, you are right in a relational environment.
 But here, we are working with a NoSQL database and things are a little bit different.
 Mixing object types in one container is totally fine (and even a best practice in terms of performance).
-You also tend to follow the "de-normalization" principle.
-That means that data dublication, embedding etc. is not only possible, but encouraged.
+In this non-relational world, you also tend to follow the "de-normalization" principle.
+That means that data duplication, embedding etc. is not only possible, but encouraged.

 <https://azuredevcollegesa.blob.core.windows.net/cosmosdata/customer.json>